 About Me

-I’ve worked as the Assistant General Manager & Chief Soccer Officer for Gotham FC, a data analyst for MLS and NWSL teams, an operations director for a Concacaf national team, a special assistant to two US Soccer presidents, and an advisor to investors in professional clubs.
+In the soccer world, I’ve worked as the Assistant General Manager & Chief Soccer Officer for Gotham FC, a data analyst for MLS and NWSL teams, an operations director for a Concacaf national team, a special assistant to two US Soccer presidents, and an advisor to investors in professional clubs.
 I also played for and captained the D1 varsity men’s soccer team at Harvard, where I earned a joint degree in philosophy and statistics.
 Currently, I serve as the elected Vice President of US Soccer, although everything I share here represents only my own views.

 You can check out some of my writing projects at the intersection of soccer, philosophy, and statistics below.
+Please get in touch via the email button if you’d like to propose a project or request a written piece!

 A newsletter about my thoughts on current global trends in soccer, with an eye toward what they might tell us about the future of the beautiful game.